Riceman2000/rust-embedded-course/course/src/01-environment-setup.md

 # Environment setup

 ## Supply List
-In follow along with this project you will need a few hardware tools.
-These tools are both useful for this short experiment but also useful for hardware debugging, hobbyist/prototyping projects, and reverse engineering.
 I have split this list into two categories: the essential items are the bare minimum to get anything running using this repository and the nonessentials are nice-to-haves that give you the leeway to continue tinkering on your own after this course is complete.

 ### Essential Supplies
 - Raspberry Pi Pico development board with headers - [Mouser # 358-SC0917](https://www.mouser.com/ProductDetail/358-SC0917)